minqiaowang/oracle-sharded-database/shard-db-deployment/shard-db-deployment.md

 4. Create the shard catalog using the System-Managed sharding method.
 In this workshop, we have no data guard environment, so just set one region.
+In this workshop, we set the chunks to 12, the default value is 120 for each of the shard database.

    ```
    GDSCTL> <copy>create shardcatalog -database cata:1521/catapdb -user mysdbadmin/Ora_DB4U -chunks 12 -region region1</copy>